 Think about the amount of time you spend sorting your inventory; if you don’t think you could shave a few hours off of that with better organisation, or reduce stock shrinkage and losses, then well done (!) and these could be the best software choices for you.

 AirPOS – £22.50 per month, including e-commerce

 AirPOS is a cheaper solution which gives you lots of bang for your buck.
 It includes e-commerce software within that £22.50 per month, and boast a low churn rate and happy customers.
 That said, AirPOS is a smaller team and a smaller vendor – which means that fewer integrations are available as you grow.
-There’s not over-complication or too many confusing features; but there’s some things it can’t do.
+It’s not over-complicated, and doesn’t have too many confusing features, but there are some things it can’t do.

 Shopify POS – 9-299 USD per month depending on your plan and set-up.
 Also, watch out for higher payment processing fees.

 Shopify POS is a supplementary product to Shopify’s e-commerce platform.
-For that reason, we’d say this is primarily interesting to people who have Shopify e-commerce already, as that cuts down your costs overall.
-It’s a straightfoward POS which is usable, but comes without complexer features.
+For that reason, we’d say this is suitable for merchants who have Shopify e-commerce already, as that cuts down your costs overall.
+It’s a straightfoward POS which is usable, but comes without complex features.

 iZettle Pro – £39 per month per iPad + processing